P-adic valuation: Product formula

 where the product is taken over all primes p and the usual absolute value, denoted $|r|_0$.
 This follows from simply taking the prime factorization: each prime power factor $p^k$ contributes its reciprocal to its p-adic absolute value, and then the usual Archimedean absolute value cancels all of them.

+By Ostrowski's theorem, the usual and p-adic absolute values occurring in the formula are all the absolute values on the rational numbers up to equivalence.
+An analogous product formula can be used to axiomatically define global fields, of which the rational numbers are the simplest example.